SeleniumHQ/docs/docs_source_files/content/webdriver/waits.en.md

 // We don't have a JavaScript code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
   {{< code-panel language="kotlin" >}}
+// Waiting 30 seconds for an element to be present on the page, checking
+// for its presence once every 3 seconds. val wait = FluentWait<WebDriver>(getWebDriver())
+        .withTimeout(Duration.ofSeconds(30))
+        .pollingEvery(Duration.ofSeconds(3))
+        .ignoring(NoSuchElementException::class.java)
+// Not finished yet!

-// We don't have a Kotlin code sample yet TODO Boris
+// We don't have a Kotlin sample yet - Help us out and raise a PR
   {{< / code-panel >}}
 {{< / code-tab >}}